sujonraihan/ibcs/Backup/module4-commcell-maintenance.md

 ## 7. Assessment Questions

 ### Multiple Choice Questions
-1. Simpana Software update process এ কোন step প্রথমে করা হয়?
+1. What is the first step in the Simpana Software update process?
    a) Download updates
    b) System assessment
    c) Apply updates
    d) Restart services

-2. Cache management এর মূল উদ্দেশ্য কি?
+2. What is the main purpose of cache management?
    a) Storage optimization
    b) Performance improvement
    c) Cost reduction
-   d) সবগুলো
+   d) All of the above

 ### Practical Questions
-1. Complete update process implement করুন
+1. Implement complete update process
-2. Cache management optimize করুন
+2. Optimize cache management
-3. Troubleshooting tools ব্যবহার করুন
+3. Use troubleshooting tools
-4. Maintenance procedures implement করুন
+4. Implement maintenance procedures
-5. Documentation তৈরি করুন
+5. Create documentation

 ---